rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 --- Type one of the keys in parentheses ---
 ```

-**Choose 0 to just create the .zshrc file and exit because we are going to install a tool called “Oh My ZSH” to customize the shell.**
+**Choose 0 to just create the .zshrc file and exit**

+We are going to install a tool called “Oh My ZSH” to customize the shell.

 ### Install Oh My ZSH

 The zsh project uses a `shell script` to install `Oh My ZSH` on your system.
-In general, you should never copy a shell script from Internet and run it.
+In general, you should never copy a shell script from Internet and run it wihtout carefully review it.
 There are a lot of malicious scripts on the Internet!
 But the zsh project is a FOSS project and you can trust the shell script.
+Plus, the shell script is not run with `root` privileges.

 I have it here for convenience but you are free to go to the [zsh project](https://ohmyz.sh/#install) and copy the shell script from the official website.